 Unlike in the garden, we would suggest not planting multiple different hers in one container.
 It is hard to create a perfect environment for all of them.
 Therefore it is best to plant in multiple containers and create the ideal conditions and ideal environment for specific herbs.

-What to look for when buying herbs
+What to look out for when buying Herbs

 You will most likely buy herbs from a supermarket that mass produces basil, parsley, mint, and Rosemary.
 The opposite end of the spectrum is a specialist nursery stocking many cultivators from one or two genera; happily in the middle are garden centres.
 So wherever you decide to shop, here are a few tips for you.